“Would each of our private actions glorify God if exposed publicly?”

 We must never forget that Jesus loves us and sacrificed His life for us.

-He rose again so that we could enjoy abundant life in Him, free from the things that bind us.
+He rose again so that we could enjoy abundant life in Him, free from bondage.

 Romans 8:11 says: